 The calling over our lives might all be different and have different paths of getting there, but how many people do you know who are living out what they believe to be God’s heart for their life?
 I don’t mean comfort; I mean God’s desire for their time on earth.

 When God casts a vision over His children, it might cost their immediate comfort.
-Yet, talking about dreams often elicits a few different, albeit predictable, responses.
+Yet, talking about that often elicits a few different, albeit predictable, responses.
 “I believe in God, but I’ll pursue His calling on my life…when I win a bucket of money…when it feels right…when it happens naturally…when I can give up the security of my current lifestyle…when circumstances are more stable…”